There is not even a single doubt that Antarctica, the world’s frostiest freezer is the definitive once-in-a-lifetime destination.

 Even more important will be the close encounters with the wildlife of Antarctica.
 From huge clusters of penguins that naturally coexist with different types of seals to the killer whales that marvellously display their true power and grace, there will be a lot to be learnt in Antarctica.

-From an educational perspective, the kids will gain a lot of knowledge and facts about Antarctica.
+From an educational perspective, the kids will gain a lot of knowledge about Antarctica.
 For instance, they will learn that Antarctica contains around 60% of the world’s fresh water.
 But unfortunately, the water is frozen solid so it not easily accessible.

 To this end, there is no doubt that Antarctica is a truly unique destination that any kid aged 8 and above should be offered a chance to visit at least once in a lifetime.
 The adventures that come with visiting Antarctica are boundless and kids will not only enjoy themselves but will also gain a great deal of knowledge and experience.
 There are a lot of immersive activities that both kids and adults can joyfully participate in.